What Is Cognitive Behavior Therapy?

 A way of thinking: like learning to problem-solve or get rid of self-defeating thoughts;

-A way of dealing with physical or medical problems: like lessening back pain or helping a person stick to a doctor’s suggestions.
+A way of dealing with physical or medical problems: like reducing back pain or helping a person stick to a doctor’s suggestions.

-Behavior Therapists and Cognitive Behavior Therapists usually focus more on the current situation and its solution, rather than the past.
-They concentrate on a person’s views and beliefs about their life, not on personality traits.
-Behavior Therapists and Cognitive Behavior Therapists treat individuals, parents, children, couples, and families.
-Replacing ways of living that do not work well with ways of living that work, and giving people more control over their lives, are common goals of behavior and cognitive behavior therapy.
+Cognitive behavioral therapists usually focus more on the current situation and its solution, rather than the past.
+They concentrate on a person’s views and beliefs about their life.
+CBT is an effective treatment for individuals, parents, children, couples, and families.
+The goal of CBT is to help people improve and gain more control over their lives by changing behaviors that don’t work well to ones that do.

 How to Get Help